tkn-tub/ns3-gym/doc/tutorial/source/tracing.rst

 The first thing to think about is how we want to get the data out.
 What is it that we need to trace?
 The first thing to do is to consult "The list of all trace sources" to see what we have to work with.
-Recall that this is found in the |ns3| Doxygen in the "Core" Module section.
+Recall that this is found in the |ns3| Doxygen in the "C++ Constructs Used by All Modules" Module section.
 If you scroll through the list, you will eventually find:

 ::